 6.5 - Personal Protective Equipment (PPE)

-- Employees must use all items of PPE that is provided as instructed - Employees must store and maintain PPE in the approved manner - Employees must report and fault, unsuitability, demage or loss of PPE to the Town Clerk
+- Employees must use all items of PPE that are provided as instructed. - Employees must store and maintain PPE in the approved manner. - memory and fault, unsuitability, damage or loss of PPE to the Town Clerk.

 6.6 - Fire Precautions